Rs and Rsh effects on Low-light efficiency

 Rserie impact

-Take now a module designed for an irradiance under 100 W/m2: if the Rserie is high (bad), the losses are higher at high irradiances (orange curve).
+Consider a module designed for irradiance below 100 W/m²: if Rseries is high (poor), the losses are higher at high irradiances (orange curve).

 Now the characteristics of the module you buy is specified at STC.

-Therefore if you want to design a module of the same Power at STC as your "good" module, this new module with high Rseries should be globally of better quality at low irradiances:
+Therefore, if you want to design a module with the same STC power as your "good" module, this new module with high Rseries will be overall better at low irradiances:

-Therefore a module with bad Rseries will give better low-light performances !
+Therefore, a module with poor Rseries will exhibit better low-light performance.

 Rshunt impact